Cayman Islands: Origins and colonisation

-As of 2017, no evidence has been found that the islands had been occupied before their discovery by Europeans.
+As of 2017, no evidence has been found that the islands had been occupied before the arrival of the Europeans.
 The Cayman Islands got their name from the word for crocodile (caiman) in the language of the Arawak-Taíno people.
 It is believed that the first European to sight the islands was Christopher Columbus, on 10 May 1503, during his final voyage to the Americas.
 He named them "Las Tortugas", after the large number of turtles found there (which were soon hunted to near-extinction).
 However, in succeeding decades, the islands began to be referred to as "Caimanas" or "Caymanes".

 No immediate colonisation followed Columbus's sighting, but a variety of settlers from various backgrounds eventually arrived, including pirates, shipwrecked sailors, and deserters from Oliver Cromwell's army in Jamaica.
 Sir Francis Drake briefly visited the islands in 1586.